The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 5. Marinating the Chicken:

-6. Pat your chicken pieces dry with paper towels.
+6. Then grab your chicken pieces and pat them dry with some paper towelsβ€”nobody likes soggy chicken.

 8. Pour the marinade over the chicken.
 Make sure every piece is fully coated.